isomerpages/moe-cedargirlssec/_our-curriculum/CCE/MOE Sexuality Education.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>• know there are healthy ways of coping with broken relationships, and
+<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; know there are healthy ways of coping
-family and friends are important pillars of support</p>
+with broken relationships, and family and friends are important pillars of support</p>
+<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; recognise emotions caused by traumatic
+situations, e.g. bullying, abuse and dating violence, and understand the physiological and psychological, social impact on victims</p>
+<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand that we need moral courage
+and wisdom to recognise and end relationships that are unhealthy and cause harm to our mental and emotional well-being</p>
+<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand the importance of ensuring
+that non-verbal messages match with verbal ones, when communicating personal and emotional boundaries in a relationship</p>
 <p>&nbsp;</p>
-<p>• recognise emotions caused by traumatic situations, e.g. bullying, abuse
-and dating violence, and understand the physiological and psychological, social impact on victims</p>
-<p>&nbsp;</p>
-<p>• understand that we need moral courage and wisdom to recognise and end
-relationships that are unhealthy and cause harm to our mental and emotional well-being</p>
-<p>&nbsp;</p>
-<p>• understand the importance of ensuring that non-verbal messages match
-with verbal ones, when communicating personal and emotional boundaries in a relationship</p>
-<p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 2 Week 3</p>
+<p>Term 2 Week 6</p>
 </td>
 </tr>
 <tr>